globizt/Globiz-Site-03-08-2018/_posts/2020-01-03-5-things-need-know-future-website-design.md

 Power your website with bots and AI.
 Use animations for it to be successful.

-In the end, make it more and more interesting through <strong><a href="https://globiztechnology.com/php-web-development-company-india/ target="_blank"">PHP Website Development</a>.</strong>
+In the end, make it more and more interesting through <strong><a href="https://globiztechnology.com/php-web-development-company-india/"  target="_blank">PHP Website Development</a>.</strong>
 <ol start="5">
  	<li><strong> Virtual reality &amp; AR cannot be ignored</strong></li>
 </ol>